"Why such good value?

 Who is this course for?

 One of our most popular electrician courses, this course is designed for those who are looking to get started as a domestic electrician, whether you have little or no experience or are an associate tradesperson.
-If you are looking to get qualified and to potentially self-certify your own work meets current regulations, then this is the course for you.
+If you are looking to get qualified quickly and start carrying out domestic electrical work straight after finishing your training then this is the right course for you.

 When booking our Domestic Electrician Course, you will have the option of paying for the course in full (£1795 inc. VAT) or reserving your space by paying a deposit (£700 inc. VAT).